 Anyone at increased risk for infection

-Anyone at increased risk; 1 time for those born between 1945 and 1965
+Anyone at increased risk; one time for those born between 1945 and 1965

 High cholesterol and triglycerides